 'Stirling is a great place to study as it mixes cutting edge research with applied knowledge and gives graduates the best start possible start to their career.'

-Leigh Robinson, Director of Research and Chair of Sport Management
+Leigh Robinson, Head of School of Sport

 Professor Robinson recently developed a readiness assessment tool enabling National Governing Bodies to analyse their own strengths and weaknesses in order to deliver Olympic medal success.